 I worked at a bakery one summer, and a regular customer approaced me and said, "I'm sure you get this all the time, but you look JUST like Pink!"
 Um, no sir, never been told that before, never since.

-s loved her from Corrina Corrina (with Whoopi Goldberg) and Andre, the movie about the abandoned seal.
+When Napoleon Dynamite came out, I got the, "LOOK!
+It's DEB!" shout often.
+I think Tina Majorino is who I hear I look like the most often.
+I've always loved her from Corrina Corrina (with Whoopi Goldberg) and Andre, the movie about the abandoned seal.
 Plus she and I totally get the squinty eyed thing going when we smile.

 .